-What to Pack in Your Travel First-Aid Kit
+Everything You Should Pack in Your Travel First-aid Kit

-What to bring, whether you’re hightailing it to Hong Kong for a month or packing for a long-weekend glamping trip.
+What to bring, whether you’re traveling for a month or a weekend.

 - Hydrocortisone cream, for rashes and bug bites